Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 * Player knowledge: the knowledge level of this player
 * Science application: the practical impact of the player knowledge

 The knowledge is divided to basic knowledge and applied knowledge.
-Basic research is conducted by "scholar" at "institute".
+Basic research is conducted by "scholar" at " institute".
 Applied research is conducted by "engineer" at "laboratory".

 Go back to "Pop System" and select "Scholar" under "Pop:".
 You wil see "Build institute commands".

 ![player info pop system initial build institute](./images/player-info-pop-system-initial-build-institute.png)

 The "New institute knowledge x" and "New institute knowledge y" correspond to the position in [knowledge map](#knowledge-map).

 ### Knowledge map